-As part of my college education I felt it was important to experience what opportunities existed outside of academia andIacquired a cooperative education position at Applied Thin Films Inc. (ATFI).
-ATFI is a small, research driven start-up companywhere I worked on basic research developing their proprietary thin-film technologies for solar cell and aerospace applications.I alternated between school and full time employment for 3.5 yearsand during this time my supervisor, Dr. Todd Gudgel, made a distinct impression on me.
-Todd lead by understated example and taught me what it takes to be a successful engineer, scientist, and communicator.
+As part of my college education I felt it was important to explore professional science and engineering opportunities beyond academia.
+Consequently, I obtained a cooperative education position at Applied Thin Films Inc. (ATFI).
+ATFI is a small, research driven start-up company which develops thin-film technologies for solar cells.
+At AFTI I conducted basic engineering research on thin-film technologies for solar cell and aerospace applications.
+For 3.5 year I alternated between school and full time employment.
+My supervisor, Dr. Todd Gudgel, made a distinct impression on me throughout my tenure at AFTI.
+Todd led by example, and taught me what it takes to be a successful engineer, scientist, and communicator.
 He was great at helping me work through both scientific and personal problems.
-Duringa conversations about graduate school he reminded me how much I obviously enjoyed doing science and in particular research full time.
-It was a huge relief to hear this from someone I trusted and from that point I knew I wanted a graduate education and a career of scientific exploration.
+During conversations about graduate school he reminded me how much I obviously enjoyed doing science, and in particular research full time.
+It was a huge relief to hear this from someone I trusted, and from that point I knew I wanted a graduate education and a career of scientific exploration.

-I believe that scientists should be leaders, communicators, and teachers in order to create a scientifically literate population – an important requirement for both technological progress and science in public policy.
+I believe that scientists should be leaders, communicators, and teachers in order to create a scientifically literate population – an important requirement for both technological progress and public policy favorable to scientific and technological development.
 I am actively involved with enriching the broader community and have been since high school.
 In high school I volunteered for 10 hours every weekend at the Schlitz Audobon Nature Center near Milwaukee, Wisconsin.
-As a volunteer I split my time between land management projects and assisting with educational outreach programs for young children from poor Milwaukee neighborhoods.
+As a volunteer I split my time between land management projects and assisting with educational outreach programs for young children from disadvantaged Milwaukee neighborhoods.

 In college I joined the Gateway Science Workshop (GSW) program.
-During my freshman and sophomore years of college I volunteered as a GSW facilitator 8 hours per week and I organized weekly problem solving workshops where students collaboratively tackled engineering questions generated by professors.
-My junior year I volunteered 10 hours per week as a senior GSW facilitator where in addition to holding workshops I administered weekly meeting between younger facilitators and professors, helped generate new workshop problems, and ensured everyone was fulfilling their responsibilities.
+During my first two years of college I volunteered as a GSW facilitator 8 hours per week, organizing weekly problem solving workshops where students collaboratively tackled engineering problems.
+My junior year I volunteered 10 hours per week as a senior GSW facilitator where in addition to holding workshops, I held weekly meetings between facilitators and professors, generated new workshop problems, and set expectations for GSW facilitators.

 In graduate school I joined the Stanford Science Bus program.
-Science Bus is an after school program focusingon generating excitement about science among disadvantaged low-income Bay Area elementary school students through hands-on experiments.I develop and execute lesson plans which have transformed my student Kendra from a bored 1st grader into an actively engaged and excited 2nd grader who tells me about the experiments she does in her parent’s kitchen.
+Science Bus is an after school program which generates excitement about science among disadvantaged Bay Area elementary school students through hands-on experiments.
+The lesson plans I have developed and executed have transformed my students including Kendra was a bored 1st grader when I first met her, and has now become an actively engaged and excited 2nd grader who each week tells me about the experiments she did in her parent’s kitchen.

-I plan to continue to involve myself in education and outreach programs throughout graduate school: (1) I plan to continue my involvement with Stanford Science Bus and become a program coordinator beginning in Winter 2012.
+I plan to continue my involvement in education and outreach throughout graduate school: (1) I plan to continue volunteer with Stanford Science Bus and become a program coordinator beginning in Winter 2012.
 In this leadership position I hope to expand the Science Bus program to middle school students.
-(2) I plan to volunteer with SPLASH, a great program that enables Stanford students to design and teach free classes to kids from the local area.
-This fall I taught a lesson titled “Biology and Biotechnology of your Vegetables” where students learned about the life cycle of plants and how biotechnology affects their food.
+(2) I have already begun to volunteer with SPLASH, a great program that enables Stanford students to teach free classes to local kids.
+This fall I taught a lesson titled “Biology and Biotechnology of your Vegetables” where students learned about the life cycle of plants and how biotechnology affects food.
 (3) I plan to mentor elementary and middle school children through the Stanford Science in Service program and the local Boys and Girls Club.
-Each week I plan to meet with my mentee and carry out an experiment together in order to provide positive science learning experiences.
+Each week I plan to provide my mentee with a fun hands-on science experience.